-It was believed that although some instrumentation code had to be added in order to promote objects accordingly, some performance would come out, such as balancing the execution times over short-run benchmarks due to the increased locality, which in turn reduces the load times for object references.
+It was believed that although some instrumentation code had to be added in order to promote objects accordingly, some performance benefits would come out, such as balancing the execution times over short-run benchmarks due to the increased locality, which in turn reduces the load times for object references.
 That prediction was confirmed.
-The gains of locality can be more visible on applications that run for a long period of time and that execute many accesses to long-lived objects.
+The gains of locality can be more visible on applications that run for longer periods of time (as expected) and that execute many accesses to long-lived objects.
 Those gains can be even larger in NUMA architectures, due to the dominant nodes for a type of object.
 Such architectures would promote locality by keeping in their cache line local and remote references dependent of each other.